DirkTorre/imdb_postgres/README.md

 ## todo:

 todo:
-- create update script
+- answer the questions
-- redesign initial loading of data so that everything works immediately.
+- create separate, definition, initialization and update script so that everything works immediately.
 - clean and document the code

 done: